Nicki Haine

 About Nickie

-Nickie is the co-founder of WHCP and specializes in the treatment of complex trauma and anxiety-related disorders, depression, phase of life issues around relationships, marriage, work, and life stress, and has a specialty in treating women in the perinatal period, including prenatal, pregnancy, postpartum and in pregnancy loss.
+Nickie is the co-founder of WHCP and specializes in the treatment of trauma and complex trauma, anxiety-related disorders, depression and phase of life issues around relationships, marriage, work, and life stress.

 Nickie has a very direct, attachment-focused approach and bonds deeply with her clients.
 For over 20 years, she has passionately worked with women, men, teens, young adults, and families, focusing on anxiety, depression, trauma, loss, perinatal mood disorders, shame and shame resiliency, and strategies in parenting, communication, and stress management.
 She is an active therapist and blends listening with guidance and tools to support clients in discovering, healing, and creating their vision for their life.